Highlights from the New York City Commission of Human Rights Collection

 1948 saw the introduction of an approval window placard for merchants in Harlem.
 Given by the Harlem Consumer Merchant Arbitration Board, the designation was an effort to assure shoppers that they would not be subject to price gouging, discriminatory hiring, or poor treatment, a direct response to issues of inequality in 125th Street businesses.

-The records of CCHR were transferred to the New York City Municipal Archives in XXXX and date from xxxx-xxxx.
-This remarkable collection has been little used and languished on shelves since.
-When brought to light, the collection revealed the history of how a first-of-its-kind city agency was developed with the goal of improving civic life and unity for all citizens of New York City.
-There is insight into challenging social problems, of how they were perceived and how they were resolved, as well the many the many changes in social justice laws over a thirty period.
-Later document include potential discrimination cases that were filed with CCHR.
-These include investigative materials, legal reports and and staff correspondence, as well as court records for those cases that were found to have probable cause violations of discrimination laws.
+The records of the City Commission on Human Rights were transferred to the New York City Municipal Archives in the 1957 and between 1967 and 1999 and date from 1935-1987.
+The collection reveals how a first-of-its-kind city agency developed with the goal of improving civic life and unity for all citizens of New York City.
+The collection reflects challenging social problems, and how they were perceived and resolved.
+Many changes in social justice laws over a forty year period are represented in the correspondence and policy decisions of the Commission.
+Case files submitted to the CCHR include investigative materials, legal reports, staff correspondence, and court records for those cases that were found to have probable cause violations.

-Beginning in 2025, with support from the National Historical Publications and Records Commission (NHPRC), the New York City Municipal Archives (MA) has been working to process and make available to the records of Commission.
-These records include minutes, reports, speeches, correspondence, and planning files created to fulfill their mission and address systemic injustice.
-They represent local and national responses to racial and socio-economic unrest, religious intolerance, and systemic discrimination practices from the World War Two-era through the 1960s and 1970s civil rights eras.
-This digital gallery highlights the history and work of a City agency whose entire purpose it to protect the rights of New Yorkers.
+Beginning in 2025, with support from the National Historical Publications and Records Commission (NHPRC), the New York City Municipal Archives (MA) archivally processed, digitized and published select series of the collection.
+The records include minutes, reports, speeches, correspondence, and planning files created to fulfill the mission to address systemic injustice.
+The collection represents local and national responses to racial and socio-economic unrest, religious intolerance, and systemic discrimination practices from the post-World War II era through the 1960s and 1970s.
+The gallery highlights the history and working papers of a city agency working to protect the rights of all New Yorkers.